About How-To Geek

-For computer help, we recommend leaving a post on our forums.
+For computer help, we recommend posting in our Facebook Group.
 You’ll get a much quicker response from our wider community, and some of them have likely experienced the same problem in the past.

 We always enjoy reading feedback about our website, whether you have an idea for an article or a suggestion for something we should do differently.
 Please direct any feedback to firstname.lastname@example.org.